This is what’s happening!

 A Fellowship at New Urban Arts

-I am in my 2nd year of this awesome Fellowship position.
-In my role as a Fellow I support artist mentors, share artwork and ideas about community arts practice, and work as an artist-in-residence at New Urban Arts.
-One of last year’s highlights was facilitating the creation of a bunch of giant puppets and, with the What Cheer?
-Brigade to power us along, kicked off NUA’s first ever parade at the Art Party in May.
+I have completed my 2nd year of this awesome Fellowship position.
+In my role as a Fellow I supported artist mentors, shared artwork and ideas about community arts practice, and worked as an artist-in-residence at New Urban Arts.
+More projects coming soon…

 Photo credit: Christine Healey.
 See some video of our parade here.

 Below and Beyond

 A play about natural gas extraction, urban camouflage, immortal jellyfish, and an underground creek-turned-sewer.

 In May of 2012 we took Below and Beyond on East Coast Tour; it was a blast!
 In 2014 or 2015, we are hoping to take it on tour again, this time around Upstate New York.
 Learn more about our show HERE and please be in touch if you have any contacts in that region who might want to help us make this tour happen.